OpenSDN-io/docs/tungsten-fabric-installation-and-upgrade-guide/deploying-tf-using-juju-charms.rst

      - Description
    * - ssl_ca
      -
-     - Specify if the base64-encoded SSL CA certificate is provided to TF keystone clients.
+     - Specify if the base64-encoded SSL CA certificate is provided to OpenSDN keystone clients.
        **Note:** This certificate is required if you use a privately signed ssl_cert and ssl_key.

 |